Privacy Policy

 Welcome.
 This policy explains, in plain terms, what data PodiumBot collects about you, why, how long we keep it, and how you can control it.
 We tried to make it readable — not a legal wall of text.
 If anything is unclear, write to us: contact@podiumbot.app.

-PodiumBot is a Discord bot that lets communities run contests (best burger, best cat, best meme…) with submissions, voting, and an automatic podium.
+PodiumBot is a Discord bot that lets communities run two types of events: Contests (best burger, best cat, best meme — image submissions, voting, automatic podium), and Classements / Rankings (the admin defines a list of subjects and criteria, members rate each subject on each criterion, the bot publishes a live ranking that updates on every vote).
 It's an online service, and online services process personal data.
 Here's how we handle it.

 1. Data Controller